A quantitative version of Steinhaus' theorem for compact, connected, rank-one symmetric spaces: Introduction

 A well-known fact in measure theory is Steinhaus' theorem (cf.~Steinhaus~\cite{Steinhaus}; see also Halmos~\cite{Halmos}, page~68).
 It states that if~$A$ is a Lebesgue measurable subset of~$\R^n$ that has positive measure, then the origin lies in the interior of the \defi{difference set}

 Let~$H$ be a set of positive real numbers having infimum~$0$.
-Steinhaus' theorem implies that the measure of a subset of~$\R^n$ has to be zero, if it \defi{avoids} all the distances in~$H$, i.e., if it does not contain any pair of points whose distance is in~$H$.
+Steinhaus' theorem implies that the measure of a subset of~$\R^n$ has to be zero, if it \defi{avoids} all the distances in~$H$, i.e., if it does not contain any pair of points the distance between which is in~$H$.

 The \defi{upper density} (or simply \defi{density}) of a measurable set~$A \subseteq \R^n$ is defined as

 where~$[-T,T]^n$ denotes the regular cube in~$\R^n$ with side~$2T$ centered at the origin and where~$\mu$ denotes the Lebesgue measure in~$\R^n$.
 For a given set~$H$ of positive real numbers we let